han-lab-wustl/han-lab/README.md

 `MacroconverttoAVI.ijm`

 Converts tiffs to avi in ImageJ.
 Useful for converting behavior videos into avis for DLC.
-Use in batch mode.
+Use in regular mode.
+`input` = directory with directories of tifs
+`output` = directory to store avis
+`name` = regex to filter by animal

 To avoid the ImageJ saving
 ### utils > utils.py